-Coreopsis tripteris, tall coreopsis
+Coreopsis tripteris, tall coreopsis Collection Time: Late summer to fall

 Seed is ready for harvest when the heads turn yellow to brown.
 Ripe seed is grayish black in color and resembles a sunflower seed.
 Seeds are inside the calyx tubes that make up the flower head.
 Place entire dried flower head into the collection bag.
-Note: Coreopsis tripteris should not be collected in Arkansas or Minnesota.

-Echinacea purpurea, eastern purple coneflower
+Echinacea purpurea, eastern purple coneflower Collection time: Late summer to early fall